by Susan Keane MVB MANZCVS DABVP, staff veterinarian for BCF Ultrasound.

 An 8 week old foal presented to the hospital with severe pyrexia, lethargy and markedly increased respiratory rate and effort.
 There were just mild comet tail artefacts on lung ultrasound, but on radiography, 3 large mediastinal abscesses were evident!

 In practice, your portable radiography machine is perfectly capable of getting great shots of even adult equine lungs!
-You just need to be cognisant of radiation safety – lining the plate and beam up correctly and ensuring your plate holder is standing in a safe spot.
+You just need to be cognisant of radiation safety – ensuring you are using the correct settings, lining the plate and beam up correctly and ensuring your plate holder is standing in a safe spot.

 The Small Animal Example